Finding the best calligraphy pens can be a very challenging task and great care should be taken before purchasing just any old kit.

 As an affiliate, I receive a commission on all qualifying products and the proceeds help to keep this site running.

 Best Calligraphy Pens Reviewed

-Hours of time has been spent researching each of these calligraphy pen sets plus my own experience to bring you the most accurate information.
+Hours of time have been spent researching each of these calligraphy pen sets plus my experience to bring you the most accurate information.
 Let my hard work help you find that perfect calligraphy pen.

 1. Daveliou Calligraphy Pen Set

 - Quality Ink

 - Have to re-ink often

 - Trouble with nibs staying secure